Local EGOP for Continuous Index Learning: Proofs

 \subsubsection{Full Rank Hessian}

-Our main proof strategy is to reduce the Local EGOP iterations to the form of Proposition \ref{prop: autonomous}, so that we can guarantee stable first and second order convergence rates by Lemmas \ref{lem: shift} and \ref{lem: second order}.
+Our main proof strategy is to reduce the Local EGOP iterations to the form of Proposition \ref{prop: autonomous}, so that we can guarantee stable first and second order convergence rates by Lemmas \ref{lem: shift} and \ref{lem: generic J}.
+Let $H$ have diagonalization $H= U \Lambda U^T$.
 A straightforward change of variables yields the following.
-Let $H$ have diagonalization $H= U \Lambda U^T$.

 \begin{proposition}[H Reduction] Let $J = \operatorname{sign}(\Lambda)$ be the diagonal signature matrix and $W = U |\Lambda|^{1/2}$.

 Define the transformation